-Have you tried to block an ad from your AdChoices only to see that same ad five minutes later?
-The lack of unified ad creative IDs means that the current AdChoices tools don’t really give users any choice.
+Have you tried to block an ad using AdChoices only to see that same ad two minutes later?
+The lack of unique ad IDs means that the current AdChoices tools don’t really give users any choice.

 The Ad quality control tools are designed to change this.
-Our adoption of Unique Hash Creative and Advertiser IDs enables users to effectively remove undesired ads and advertisers.
+Our creation of unique ad hashes enables users to effectively remove undesired ads and advertisers.
 The Ad quality control icon in the upper right corner of each creative features two options: FLAG and BLOCK.

 Flagging an ad removes it from your personal browsing experience.
 Ads flagged multiple times by different users in a short period of time will be reviewed by the voting community and if found inappropriate, will be removed on a network level.